microting/eform-sdk-dotnet/README.md

 ### Suggestions

 We're also interested in your feedback for the future of Microting eForm SDK.
 You can submit a suggestion or feature request through the issue tracker.
 To make this process more effective, we're asking that these include more information to help define them more clearly.

+## Microting Open Source Code of Conduct

+This project has adopted the [Microting Open Source Code of Conduct](https://www.microting.com/microting-open-source-code-of-conduct/).
+Contact opencode@microting.com with any additional questions or comments.

 ## License